teatwig/bearlytics/README.md

 A: I've been running it in production on my [personal blog](https://herman.bearblog.dev) (~50,000 page views/month), and [JustSketchMe](https://justsketch.me) (~150,000 page views/month) since November 2024.
 So far, nothing has exploded.

 **Q: Is this better than Google Analytics?**
 A: For tracking your cat blog?
 Probably.
 For enterprise-level analytics needs?
-I'd recommend something more robust like [Fathom](https://usefathom.com/ref/GMAGWL).
+I'd recommend something more robust, like [Fathom](https://usefathom.com/ref/GMAGWL).

 **Q: Will this make me rich and famous?**
 A: No, but it will tell you how many people read your blog post about getting rich and famous.